WoutervanDixhoorn/Minimal-Sockets/Readme.md

 The immediate roadmap for this library includes:
 1. Solidifying the basic TCP connection logic + include the support for other protocols.
 2. Transitioning from a simple **Echo Server** (current state) to a fully functional **Console Chat Application**.
+3. Adding support for Linux.
-3. Improving error handling and memory management.
+4. Improving error handling and memory management.
-4. Improving the overall structure and consistency of the library.
+5. Improving the overall structure and consistency of the library.

 ## Getting Started